run-x/opta-docs/content/en/Features/jobs/one_time_jobs.md

 ---
-title: "One-time jobs"
+title: "One-time Jobs"
-linkTitle: "One-time jobs"
+linkTitle: "One-time Jobs"
 date: 2022-01-03
 draft: false
-description: >
-  How to run one-off jobs with Opta
+description: How to run one-off jobs with Opta
 ---

 On occasion one may wish to run one-time jobs for their application, e.g. to run migrations.
 This can currently be